Cash & Debt Management has prepared the following as a resource for the most common questions you may have about managing incoming funds.

 The University has a variety of deposit options for those working remotely.
 Details can be found on the Depositing Funds page.

 BEN Deposits dropped at the Franklin Building are processed daily.
-We are on a Hybrid schedule so there may be a one delay receiving you email receipt.
-A member of Cash Management is on campus four days per week (typically Monday through Thursday) as well as the last business day of the month.
+We are on a Hybrid schedule so there may be a one day delay receiving your email receipt.
+A member of Cash Management is on campus four days per week (Monday through Thursday) as well as the last business day of the month.

 8:30 AM to 4:30 PM